magneticio/vampkubistdocs/CANARY_RELEASE.md

 vamp update vampservice vs-1 -f https://raw.githubusercontent.com/magneticio/vampkubistdocs/master/samples/vampservice2.yaml
 ```

-This is necessary because with thi kind of cnaary release youc annot specify a target, but reather the target is identified by the result in evaluating the related metrics.
+This is necessary because with this kind of canary release you cannot specify a target, but rather the target is identified by the result in evaluating the related metrics.
 For this reason, both subsets must be initally reachable.
-Once this has been done, you can apply the metric based canary releas by running
+Once this has been done, you can apply the metric based canary release by running

 ```shell
 vamp create canaryrelease vs-1 -f https://raw.githubusercontent.com/magneticio/vampkubistdocs/master/samples/metric-canary.yaml